 When visiting Johannesburg you can also book a trip to visit the infamous Soweto township and Apartheid museum, to learn about the full history and heritage of the township and struggle of the people who live there.

 Located on the Eastern Cape, Cape Town is the most visited city in South Africa and home to the most Expats.
 The culturally diverse metropolis has it all – mountains, history, city life and beautiful beaches.
-Cape Town is sat between Table Mountain and Table Bay making it a great place for nature lovers as well as city fans, it is also home to Boulder’s Beach and the famous penguins who live there.
+Cape Town is sat between Table Mountain and Table Bay making it a great place for nature lovers as well as city fans, it is also home to Boulder’s Beach and the famous penguins who live there (in fact all of Cape Town’s beaches are pretty incredible!).
 You also have the opportunity to take a boat to Robben Island, the holding place for the imprisoned Nelson Mandela

 Cape Town is also close to many Vineyards with Stellenbosch being the most visited – excursions to the Vineyards can be easily booked or accessed by road if you are planning on renting a car.

 Durban is located in the KwaZulu-Natal province of South Africa and is the third largest city after Cape Town and Johannesburg.
 While it may not be as well known, slowly it is becoming a firm favourite with tourists planning a trip to South Africa.
 Like Cape Town, it is a city located along the seafront meaning it has beautiful beaches as well as cultural city life.

 Another coastal city, Port Elizabeth is the start of the popular Garden Route, it is a large port city which has become known for its opportunities to see marine life and rare seabirds on boat tours.
 I really adore Port Elizabeth, the beaches along the Algoa Bay are magnificent and the whole area just feels like it has a lot of heart.